How to Change from a Microsoft Account to a Local Account in Windows 11

 Switching from a Microsoft account to a local account in Windows 11 disconnects your PC from Microsoft services.
 A local account uses a username and password specific to your computer, unlike a Microsoft account which syncs settings and files across devices.

-This change can offer more privacy or simplify your setup.
-For instance, you might prefer a local account if you don’t want Windows automatically backing up your data to the cloud.
+Switching to a local account in Windows 11 offers more privacy or a simpler setup.
+For example, users might prefer a local account to prevent Windows from automatically backing up their data to the cloud.

 The process involves a few steps within the Windows Settings app.
 You can complete the switch without needing to reinstall Windows.